Addicted to War

 If war was treated with the seriousness it deserves then wars would not be begun lightly on false pretenses.
 They would have clear and realistic strategic objectives and timescales.
-They would be based on a very clear understanding of the kind of enemy that was being fought, and their planners would devise appropriate strategies and tactics to defeat the enemy and realise their longterm objectives.
+They would be based on a very clear understanding of the kind of enemy that was being fought, and their planners would devise appropriate strategies and tactics to enable them defeat their enemies and realise their longterm objectives.

 And as far as the wars of our own era are concerned, too many of us prefer not to remember anything at all.
-We like campaigns like ‘Help for Heroes’ that take it for granted that anyone who wears a uniform must be a hero regardless of what they do or the reasons for the war they fought.
+We support campaigns like ‘Help for Heroes’ that take it for granted that anyone who wears a uniform must be a hero regardless of what they do or the reasons for the war they fought.

-Instead the contemplation of heroism and sacrifice brings awestruck and reverential silence, in which lying politicians talk empty blather about how they were killed or maimed in order to ‘keep us safe’ or ‘protect us over here by fighting terrorists over there’ when they weren’t doing anything of the kind.
+Instead the contemplation of heroism and sacrifice brings awestruck and reverential silence, in which lying politicians blather about how they were killed or maimed in order to ‘keep us safe’ or ‘protect us over here by fighting terrorists over there’ when they weren’t necessarily doing anything of the kind.

-‘ the extent of the military and political catastrophe it represents is hard to overstate.
+the extent of the military and political catastrophe it represents is hard to overstate.
 It was doomed to fail before it began, and fail it did, at a terrible cost in lives and money.
 How bad was it?
 In a way it was worse than a defeat, because to be defeated, an army and its masters must understand the nature of the conflict they are fighting.
-Britain never did understand, and now we would rather not think about it.’
+Britain never did understand, and now we would rather not think about it.

-Not only would we rather not think about it, but the government had the temerity to presented the British withdrawal to the public last year as if it were the successful conclusion to a brilliant campaign.
+Not only would we rather not think about it, but the government had the temerity to present the British withdrawal to the public last year as if it were the successful conclusion to a brilliant campaign.

-‘ what began at some point in the 20th century as an unsavoury means to an end – trying to use American military might to leverage the waning British military, with the end of maximising British influence – floated loose of its original aim.
+what began at some point in the 20th century as an unsavoury means to an end trying to use American military might to leverage the waning British military, with the end of maximising British influence, floated loose of its original aim.
 Preserving the means became an end in itself.
-The goal of the British military establishment became to ingratiate itself with its US counterpart not for the sake of British interests but for the sake of British military prestige.’
+The goal of the British military establishment became to ingratiate itself with its US counterpart not for the sake of British interests but for the sake of British military prestige.